New interface allows growers to be more efficient accessing their field data.

 In order to simplify growers’ reporting needs, Rain Bird ClimateMinder offers automated applied water reports, which can easily be submitted to NRCS and other agencies.
 Growers looking for tools to improve their irrigation efficiency can now purchase the right product with confidence.
 Rain Bird’s ClimateMinder is built with Rain Bird’s many years of experience in developing irrigation automation products with unprecedented quality standards.

 For more information about the Rain Bird ClimateMinder system, visithttp://www.rainbird.com/ag/products/ClimateMinder.

 ABOUT RAIN BIRD CORPORATION

 Headquartered in Azusa, Calif., Rain Bird Corporation is the world’s leading manufacturer and provider of irrigation products and services.
 From simple beginnings in 1933, Rain Bird now offers the industry's broadest range of irrigation products for farms, golf courses, sports arenas, commercial developments and homes, available in more than 130 countries.
-Rain Bird has been awarded hundreds of patents, including the first in 1935 for the impact sprinkler.
+Rain Bird has been awarded over 450 patents worldwide, including the first in 1935 for the impact sprinkler.
 Rain Bird’s philosophy called The Intelligent Use of Water™ is about using water wisely.
 Its commitment extends beyond products to education, training and services for the industry and the community.
 Rain Bird maintains state-of-the-art manufacturing facilities around the world. www.rainbird.com